Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/strategy.rst

      - Hivemind is a PyTorch library for decentralized deep learning across the Internet.
 Its intended usage is training one large model on hundreds of computers from different universities, companies, and volunteers. `Learn more. <https://github.com/learning-at-home/hivemind>`__

-training on unreliable mixed GPUs across the internet

 ----